 Hario means in Japanese the “King of Glass”.
-Not only they are the kg of glass, they are also the king of coffee.
-Their coffee brewing equipment is viewed as the standard.
+Not only they are the kings of glass, they are also the king of coffee.
+Their coffee brewing equipment is perceived as the industry standard.

 It is very difficult to fault the V60.
 Almost all the boxes are checked with Hario drippers.

 - user-friendly and

 - no need for a perfect brewing technique

 Another reason that the V60 is such a great way to get into pour-over brewing is the price.
 A plastic V60 can be picked up for the price of what you would spend on a few cups of coffee in your favorite coffee shop.
 This means it really is possible to start home brewing your coffee without breaking the bank.

 The plastic V60, compared to the other glass or ceramic brewers is very durable.
 I feel very comfortable leaving it in the kitchen without having to worry about anybody breaking it or hurting themselves.

 One thing to be said about brewing with a plastic dripper is that the heat does escape more easily than with other materials.
 Hario has answered this problem by making V60s in ceramic or glass as well.
 These materials keep the heat in the brew much better than the plastic version.

 Because of this they are slightly more expensive and are more prone to breakages.
 The ceramic and glass versions are also dishwasher safe.
 I don’t recommend that people wash plastic in the dishwasher as, after time, chemicals can pass from the plastic into your coffee if the plastic is regularly dish washed.
 As with anything, it comes down to preference here and whether or not you can afford to spend a little more money on your brewer.

 I initially titled this review – Hario V60 V2/3.
 That is because I am very impressed with the second and third versions of the V60.
 The third and biggest version is capable of brewing up to six cups of coffee.